 Y’all know this “finding yourself” ish that’s often sold in the spiritual and/or self-help communities nowadays?
 It’s bullshit.

-The notion of being “lost” in life, I do understand… because I’ve been there before.
+I completely understand the notion of being “lost” in life, because I’ve been there before.
 Trust me, I’ve read all the books and articles.
 Stuck-ness and confusion have been an ally with me along my journey, and it can absolutely contribute to the feeling of being “lost.”

 BUT (major but), it’s a lie.
 How can you really be “lost” in life, when it disregards the very premise that you are exactly where you need to be in each and every single moment.